 Production incentive for the audiovisual industry

-The production incentive is a 25% cash rebate for production costs in Finland.
+The production incentive is a maximum of 25% cash rebate for production costs in Finland.
 This is intended to increase international interest in Finland as a production location and to promote the development, growth, and internationalization of Finnish companies.
+The budget for 2020 is 12 350 000 euros.

 - Eligible costs include costs incurred from the production of an audiovisual project, including pre- and post-production, in Finland.